nabhanabdulla/100daysofCVND/README.md

 Updating and tracking progress for [#30daysofudacity](https://sites.google.com/udacity.com/udacity-community-guide/community/30daysofudacity) and #100daysofCVND while learning Udacity [Computer Vision Nanodegree](https://www.udacity.com/course/computer-vision-nanodegree--nd891) as part of [Secure and Private AI Scholarship Challenge 2019 (Facebook and Udacity)](https://sites.google.com/udacity.com/secureprivateai-phase-2/home?authuser=0)

+## Day 14/30(October 13, 2019):

+> 1. Learnt about active learning and how to get better accuracies for your model with lesser data

 ## Day 13/30(October 12, 2019):

 > 1. Completed Lecture 2 of Matrix Methods in Data Analysis, Signal Processing, and Machine Learning